dario-campagna/ng-ts-systemjs/README.md

 ## The Build/Test Pipeline

-This repo uses Gulp tasks for all building and testing steps, they are all defined in `gulpfile.js`.
+This seed uses Gulp tasks for all building and testing steps, they are all defined in `gulpfile.js`.

 ### Build